yimingpeng/rl-library/trunk/rl-competition/README.txt

 $>make clean;make

 *****
-** Note 2: compiling and running an agent for the RTS and Keepaway domains is different from the procedure described above please consult the README files in domains/realTimeStrategy/ and domains/keepAwaySoccer for more information.
+** Note 2: compiling and running an agent for the Real Time Strategy and Keepaway domains is different from the procedure described above please consult the README files in domains/realTimeStrategy/ and domains/keepAwaySoccer for more information.
 *****

 ----------------------------------------------------